j-ivory/PolyPal/App/polypal/README.md

-# polypal
+# PolyPal

-A new Flutter project.
+Learn Polyrhythms Practically

-## Getting Started
+## Listen, Learn, and Train your polyrhythms

-This project is a starting point for a Flutter application.
+This project uses the Flutter framework

 A few resources to get you started if this is your first Flutter project: